 Public Prosecutor and senior advocate Dhirendra Nath Barman plead before the court to take action ‘as per the Law’.

-On July 5, the Session Judge S. Bhuyan announced all 4 convicts namely Uttara Barman, Ashok Barman, Binod Barman and Nijora Barman to undergo rigorous imprisonment of 10 years under 304(B) and 2 years under 498(A) of IPC, 5 years under Section 3 and 2 years under Section 4 of the “Dowry Prohibition Act”.
+On July 5, the Session Judge S. Bhuyan announced all 4 convicts namely Uttara Barman, Ashok Barman, Binod Barman, and Nijara Barman Talukdar to undergo rigorous imprisonment of 10 years under 304(B) and 2 years under 498(A) of IPC, 5 years under Section 3 and 2 years under Section 4 of the “Dowry Prohibition Act”.
 The court also imposed fines of Rs.
 5,000, Rs.
 3,000, Rs.
 15,000 and Rs.
 5,000.

 THE JUDGEMENT MEANT AS A MESSAGE FOR SIMILAR INCIDENTS